CS3219-AY2324S1/ay2324s1-course-assessment-g18/README.md

 ## Features

-1. Collaborate real time with other users on a live-code editor with syntax-highlighting.
+1. Collaborate real time with other users on a live-code editor with syntax-highlighting, code validation error, and a real time collaboration whiteboard.

 2. Match with other users based on question difficulty and your proficiency level.